 MARY MAGDALENE UNDERSTOOD CHASING AFTER GOD

-I imagine her sitting close by the Jesus’ burial site, stunned by the horrific events of the last couple of days.
+I imagine her sitting close by Jesus’ burial site, stunned by the horrific events of the last couple of days.
 Heartbroken and missing His company she sat by His side.
 I wonder how long she kept vigil?

 CHASING AFTER GOD IS A LIFETIME PURSUIT

-We must take a cue from Mary Magdalene.
+Take a cue from Mary Magdalene.
 Stay with Jesus even when it is hard, continually grow closer to Him through learning and prayer, love Him without expecting something in return, and allow our servant’s heart to expand.

 WAYS TO CHASE AFTER GOD